We Are Djirra

 Our Vision

 Our vision is for all Aboriginal women and their children to be safe, healthy and strong in culture.
-We will achieve this through our self-determined solutions, expanding our services and continuing our vital advocacy work.
+We achieve this through our self-determined solutions, expanding our services and continuing our vital advocacy work.

 Key Calls